redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/routing/services/index.md

 #### `forwardingTimeouts`

-`forwardingTimeouts` is about a number of timeouts relevant to when forwarding requests to the backend servers.
+`forwardingTimeouts` are the timeouts applied when forwarding requests to the servers.

 ##### `forwardingTimeouts.dialTimeout`